Australian Government Bureau of Meteorology

 Severe Thunderstorm Warning

-for parts of Mid North Coast, Hunter, Central Tablelands, North West Slopes and Plains, Northern Tablelands and Central West Slopes and Plains Forecast Districts.
+for North West Slopes and Plains and parts of Mid North Coast, Hunter, Northern Tablelands and Upper Western Forecast Districts.

 Weather Situation

-Severe thunderstorms are likely to produce damaging winds and large hailstones in the warning area over the next several hours.
-Locations which may be affected include Armidale, Moree, Port Macquarie, Kempsey, Inverell and Glen Innes.
+Severe thunderstorms are likely to produce heavy rainfall that may lead to flash flooding, large hailstones and damaging winds in the warning area over the next several hours.
+Locations which may be affected include Armidale, Tamworth, Moree, Narrabri, Inverell and Mungindi.

-Severe thunderstorms are no longer occurring in the Upper Western district and the warning for this district is CANCELLED.
+Severe thunderstorms are no longer occurring in the Central Tablelands and Central West Slopes and Plains districts and the warning for these districts is CANCELLED.

 Cancellation for the following areas: